Add alt text to images

-Ensuring that images on your school’s website are accessible to all users is essential for meeting accessibility standards like the Web Content Accessibility Guidelines (WCAG).
-Alternative text (alt-text) plays a key role in helping screen readers convey the content and purpose of images to visually impaired users.
+Ensuring that images on your school’s website are accessible to all users is essential for meeting accessibility standards.
+Alternative text (alt text) plays a key role in helping screen readers convey the content and purpose of images to visually impaired users.

 1. If you are inserting a new image, click the Insert Image icon.